The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Reversibility via SLE large deviations

 \subsection{One-point constraint large deviations and the minimizing curve}

 For the record, let us now recall the standard large deviation theorem for Brownian paths.
-Let $T \in \m{R}_+$ and $C_0([0,T])$ be the set of continuous function $\l$ on $[0,T]$ with $\l(0) = 0$, endowed with the $L^{\infty}$ norm.
+Let $T \in \m{R}_+$ and $C_0([0,T])$ be the set of continuous function $\l$ on $[0,T]$ with $\l(0) = 0$, endowed with the $L^{\infty}$ norm, and $I_T$ as defined in Sec.~\ref{sec_Loewner_energy}.
 Then: \begin{theorem}[Schilder](See eg. \cite{Zeitouni}) The law of the sample path of $\sqrt{\k}B_t$ (the scaled Wiener measure $W_\k$) satisfies the large deviations principle with good rate function $I_T$ while $\k$ approaches $0$.
 More precisely, any closed set $F$ and any open set $O$ of $C_0([0,T])$,

 and that $I_T$ is lower semi-continuous and $\{\l \in C_0([0,T]) \st I_T(\l) \leq c\}$ is compact for every $c \geq 0$. \end{theorem}